What Changes at Employee 50

 When you’re building a company, there are milestones that always stand out.
 Your first hire.
 The first client.
 Opening a new office.

-Having worked closely with thousands of small and mid-size businesses over my career, I can share that there are many stages of a company’s growth that cause you to step back and marvel at how far you’ve come from the days of one employee in a makeshift office.
+There are many stages of a company’s growth that cause you to step back and marvel at how far you’ve come from the days of one employee in a makeshift office.

 Of those stages, few are as profound as hitting employee 50.
 At that point, you truly start to feel the shift from startup or small business to full-fledged mid-sized company.
 You’ll run into both cultural and compliance roadblocks.
 But these challenges are just necessary steps to take your business into the next phase of growth.